 Lively had already headed back to school when the car rolled slowly into Dealey Plaza and made a left turn onto Elm Street.
 Up above, Lee Harvey Oswald lurked on the sixth floor of the Texas School Book Depository, perched at a window that gave him a clean shot at the motorcade.
 Authorities say he got off three rounds, two of them striking the president.
-The second killed him, his body slumping over against his frantic wife.
+The second killed Kennedy, his body slumping over against his frantic wife.

 The news reached Lively back on his college campus.
 As a member of school band, he was summoned to play taps at a local elementary school.
 That evening, he drove home _ right through Dealey Plaza.